AthinaDavari/Lab_Assignments_Applied_Engineering/sourcecodeanalyzer/README.md

 Design Patterns Used: Factory - Facade and Null Object\
 Package: sourcecodeanalyzer\
 We wanted sourceCodeAnalyzerType to be extendable.
+#### Why you selected a specific pattern?
+- Facade: Add all the steps of the metrics calculations on a class which works as a subsystem.
+- A common interface to refer to all objects (of a kind).
+- Creating objects without exposing the instantiation logic to the classes which usesourceCodeAnalyzerType Objects.

 #### Which classes participate in the pattern, serving what role?
 Facade: SourceCodeAnalyzerFacade.java\
 Functionalities of facade: SourceCodeAnalyzerFactory.java\